Read this if you want to:

 Resources and funding challenges will always be issues for charities.
 As a trustee you must make decisions about where best to apply your charity’s limited resources.
 You will identify competing priorities for these resources and as a trustee you must ensure that you apply them to meet the “Public Benefit” requirement of each of the charity’s objectives.

-As a trustee you can improve your charity’s recruitment successes by adopting a clear approach to identifying skills gaps on the board. then implement a clear recruitment, induction and ongoing development plan for new trustees.
+As a trustee you can improve your charity’s recruitment successes by adopting a clear approach to identifying skills gaps on the board. and then implement a clear recruitment, induction and ongoing development plan for new trustees.

 Good governance arrangements will help you ensure that you have a relevant skills matrix.
 And you will have a trustee recruitment and retention policy that you can rely on to target, attract and retain the trustees that you need.
 The prospective trustees will be more attracted to your charity if they believe that you have a professional approach to implementing and improving good governance standards.